njch5/ci-travis/course-details.md

 ## Prerequisites

+We recommend you first complete the following courses:
+- [Reviewing pull requests](https://lab.github.com/githubtraining/reviewing-pull-requests) to learn how to work within GitHub pull requests and how to submit approvals.

 ## Projects used

 This makes use of the following open source projects.
 Consider exploring these repos and maybe even making contributions!